-A fender-bender may not seem very serious.
+A fender-bender may not seem very serious, as our Orange County car accident lawyer explains.
 Oftentimes, we may walk away from a minor accident thinking we have suffered no greater loss than a damaged door or busted headlight.
 However, the shock of a car crash can mask serious, life-changing injuries.
 Even if you do not think you were hurt in an accident, you should always seek medical treatment immediately afterward.

 Not All Injuries Are Created Equal